Here's who won the F1 title and how people have reacted to the final race

 F1: Who won the Formula One World Drivers' Championship title in 2021?
-How have people reacted to the result?
+Why are Mercedes protesting result?
+How have people reacted?

 THE explosive final race of the Formula One season has come to an end in dramatic fashion.